-Given that peak demand is a driver of network capital expenditure, the DMIA could also be used to implement initiatives which result in a more efficient use of existing infrastructure and a lower level of investment in new infrastructure through either deferral of, or removal of the need for, network augmentation and/or expansion expenditures.
+Given that peak demand is a driver of network capex, the DMIA could also be used to implement initiatives which result in a more efficient use of existing infrastructure.
+Further, it may result in decreased investment in new infrastructure through either deferral of, or removal of the need for, network augmentation and/or expansion expenditures.
 This may in turn lead to lower demand overall, more efficient network investment, and consequently lower customer electricity prices.

-The DMIA is a modest allowance, provided on a use-it-or-lose-it' basis.
-It is designed to provide additional incentives for DNSPs to conduct demand management to those present within the broader regulatory framework.
+The DMIA is a modest allowance, provided on a use-it-or-lose-it' basis, over the regulatory period.3 It is designed to provide additional incentives for DNSPs to conduct demand management to those present within the broader regulatory framework.
 Consequently, increases in customer prices as a result of the scheme's implementation are expected to be minimal.
-The forgone revenue recovery component on the DMIS will in effect mirror the price outcomes that would have arisen within the regulatory control period but for the implementation of the relevant demand management project or program.
+The forgone revenue recovery component of the DMIS will mirror the price outcomes that would arise within the regulatory control period but for the implementation of the relevant demand management project or program.
 As such, it is not expected to result in any increase in prices within the regulatory control period.